Collaborative Research Project 8

 Screen Shot 2021-07-23 at 1.03.00 PM.png

-This project has been developing and testing radiomic tools to predict COVID pneumonia outcomes using data from MIDRC.
-The project builds on an automated pipeline developed by University Pennsylvania used previously to characterize lung parenchymal characteristics in chest CT and X-ray scans, which has performed well in a preliminary evaluation in COVID classification in chest CT scans.
+This project has been developing and testing radiomic tools to predict pneumonia outcomes using data from MIDRC.
+The project builds on an automated pipeline developed by University Pennsylvania used previously to characterize lung parenchymal characteristics in chest CT and X-ray scans, which has performed well in a preliminary evaluation in pneumonia classification in chest CT scans.
 The investigators seek to develop and validate image analysis and machine learning tools to 1) predict clinical outcome (such as mortality and requirement of mechanical ventilation) using baseline chest radiographs and 2) predict progression of imaging infiltrates in temporal chest radiographs.

 Current plans include